Constitutional convention (Philippines)

 In the Philippines, a constitutional convention is one of the three ways to amend the Constitution of the Philippines.
 Others include a People's Initiative and the Constituent Assembly.
 Article XVII, Section 3 of the Constitution says, "The Congress may, by a vote of two-thirds of all its Members, call a constitutional convention, or by a majority vote of all its Members, submit to the electorate the question of calling such a convention."

 The 1987 constitution does not specify how delegates to a Constitutional Convention should be chosen.
-For past conventions, the legislation calling for the convention specified how the delegates would be chosen.
+For past conventions, this has been specified in the legislation calling for the convention.
 In 1971, under an earlier constitution, Republic Act No. 6132 provided that delegates to a constitutional convention would be elected by the national legislative district, in a special election.
-The 1987 constitution specifies that any proposed amendments to the 1987 Constitution must by ratified by a majority of voters in a plebiscite.
+The 1987 constitution specifies that any proposed amendments to the 1987 Constitution must be ratified by a majority of voters in a plebiscite.

 The process of amending or revising the 1987 Constitution has become known as charter change.